 The musicians who experience playing this brilliant, visionary work are transformed overnight; many remark that playing this music is cathartic and life-changing.
 Previte’s Bitches Brew Project is the perfect vehicle for teaching musicians patience, thoughtfulness, deep listening, and above of all, how to banish fear from their playing.

 TERMINALS – PERCUSSION ENSEMBLE WORKSHOP

-Bobby Previte brings his percussion piece TERMINALS to university students and professional ensembles.
-The project is a thrilling and prolific meeting of the classical and the improvised worlds.
+Bobby Previte brings his five part, 75 minute percussion tour-de-force TERMINALS QUARTETS to university and professional ensembles.
 Using an large array of instruments, these works are a perfect vehicle for students as they require not only exacting reading and performing skills but also some degree of improvisation, an awareness of feel, and theatrical presence.
-Previte directs percussion ensembles in this workshop culminating in a performance.
-TERMINALS has been performed by the legendary SO Percussion, Studio Percussion Graz, Les Percussions de Strasbourg, and students at New York University.
+Mr.Previte is available to coach percussion ensembles in this workshop.
+TERMINALS QUARTETS has been performed at the 2015 PASIC Conference and at Tanglewood under the direction of George Nickson.

 By appointment in Previte’s New York City or upstate studio email: firstname.lastname@example.org